Thursday, September 19, 2019

 This year's fair, taking place on Wednesday, November 20, 2019 from 6 p.m. to 9 p.m., offers the community a chance to experience ideas from youth all over Aurora and the surrounding area.
 Themes or topics of entries can include but are not limited to: technology, science, performance, conservation, or building projects.
 Judges will be examining the following criteria:

 Participants can enter as an individual or as part of a group.
 Please note that each youth can only submit one entry into the fair each year (e.g. as an individual OR as part of a group).
 Applications are due by November 8, 2019 and can be submitted to email@example.com or dropped off at the Aurora Family Leisure Complex (135 Industrial Parkway North).

 For Frequently Asked Questions, please see below.
 For more information, please contact the Special Events Division at 905-727-3123 ext.
 3135 or 905-726-4762.

 Youth Innovation Fair - Flyer

-Youth Innovation Fair - Application Form & FAQ
+Youth Innovation Fair - Application and FAQ